Updated: Dec 30, 2022

-When an employee is employed at will, their employer is free to terminate them whenever and for any reason.
-At-will employment rules also permit employees to quit their jobs anytime and without cause or notice.
+An employer can terminate employees whenever and for any reason under at-will employment in California.
+Relevant laws also permit employees to quit their jobs anytime and without cause or notice.

 The California Labor Code states that parties may end unfixed-term employment by providing the other party notice.
 However, an "at-will" employment arrangement gives workers no legal rights or protections, which means they can technically be fired at any time, even for no reason.